agmcleod/ultimate-roadie/readme.md

 **Description**

 The idea for this game is you are a roadie cleaning up after a metal show just ended.
-Your buddies and co-workers got a bit ahead on the after party, so are having some trouble holding the bins still.
+Your buddies and co-workers got a bit ahead on the after party, so are having some trouble holding the truck still.
 Toss everything in to pack up the gear safely.
 Miss and break something, and the band will not be happy with you.

 ## Game layout